 It seems like everywhere I turn this past week, someone is writing about Covid-19.
 And I get it, there’s a lot to figure out and understand in this unprecedented time.
-People’s lives are being changed, whether they now have children at home for the next few weeks or they are working remote or their college classes are suddenly online or they are in quarantine or worse, they’re sick.
+People’s lives are being changed, whether they now have children at home and are figuring out virtual school or they are working remote or their college classes are online or they are quarantined or worse, they’re sick.
 It is a lot of change and everyone is trying to figure out and write about what comes next.

 As bloggers and writers, we have a few things we should keep in mind.
-Below are my five steps to writing about Covid-19.
+Here are my five steps to writing about Covid-19.

 1. Fact Check

 One of the most important things to do right now is fact-check your posts.
+(Something that should always happen, but especially for this.)
 If you are writing about statistics, accounts, cases, reactions, or ways to prevent, make sure you are using reliable sources.
-Right now is not the time to be using questionable resources to try and drive followers.
-(There is never a good time, let’s be real) Your followers will be implementing the ideas you write about, or telling these stories to friends, relatives, and acquaintances.
+Right now is not the time to be using questionable resources to try and drive new followers.
+(There is never a good time, let’s be real.)
+Your followers will be implementing the ideas you write about, or telling these stories to friends, relatives, and acquaintances.
 You want them to be spreading true and helpful information, not something that could get someone sick or worse.
 Bonus points for linking all of your sources!

 2. Keep your audience in mind

 This is not the time to be dumping loads of information on your readers that is not relevant to their lives.
-Trust me, they are being overloaded right now.
+Trust me, they are being overloaded this year.
 Make sure your articles are targeted specifically to your niche and audience.
-If you write about parenting, talk about things parents can do with their kids during this three week break.
-If you write about food, talk about meals that can be made with your regular staple ingredients.
-If you write about travel, talk about what travel looks like right now.
-Stay in your niche, as tempting as it is to post about anything and everything.
+If you write about parenting, talk about activities parents can do with their kids while doing virtual school.
+If you write about food, talk about meals that can be made with your regular staple ingredients (or bread, everyone seems to want to make bread during the pandemic).
+If you write about travel, talk about ways to travel nearby while following social distancing rules.
+Stay in your niche, as tempting as it is to post about anything and everything coronavirus related.

 3. Share your story